jverzani/UsingR/inst/errata/errata.md

 # Errata for *Using R for Introductory Statistics*, second edition.

-* Thanks to: William Kitto, Antelope Valley College for finding errors in the Solutions Manual (9.2 and 9.4).
+* Thanks to William Kitto, Antelope Valley College for finding errors in the Solutions Manual (9.2 and 9.4).
-* Thanks to  Demetrios Papanastassiou for finding several issues in chapter 3 and elsewhere.
+* Thanks to Demetrios Papanastassiou for finding several issues in Chapter 3 and elsewhere.
 * Thanks to Mr. Demetrios Kostakis for finding several issues.
+* Thanks to Matthew Gurney for finding an error  in Chapter 8.

 ## Chapter 3